BoschiGiacomo/dumbbellPlot/README.md

 - Type: string or char oR cell array
 - Purpose: Custom labels for tick labels, Must match length of input Data.
 If missing, default will be used ("Row 1", "Row 2", ...)

+**Color**
+- Type: string, or char or rgb triplet
+- Accepted built-in palettes: "default", "colorblind", "ruby_jade", "cherry_sky", "red_blue"
+- Purpose: Color of the dots of the plot

+**MarkerSize**
+- Type numeric scalar or numeric vector
+- Purpose: Set size of dots

+**LineWidth**
+- Type: numeric scalar
+- Purpose: width of the lines connecting the dots

+**Fontsize**
+- Type: numeric scalar
+- Purpose: Font size of descriptive text next to datapoints

 ## Output
 **ax:**
 - Type: axes handles or array of axes handles